robang74/redfishos/forum/users-backup-analisys.md

 -bash: x: parameter not set
 ```

-I am not blaming you because missing the quotes, because I do constantly me too BUT it is **wrong** and usually on Friday 4pm you will discover in production HOW MUCH it is wrong.
+I am not blaming you for missing the quotes, because I constantly do too BUT it is **wrong** and usually on Friday at 4pm you will discover HOW MUCH it is wrong.

 **always check paths**